bwachter/bug-mode/README.markdown

-# Bugzilla mode #
+# bug-mode #

-A mode to interface with Bugzilla and other bug tracking systems from within Emacs.
+A mode to interface with bug/issue tracking systems from within Emacs.
+This mode started out as bz-mode, but got renamed to bug-mode after work was done to support additional bug trackers.

 Currently somewhat working bug trackers are:

 - [Bugzilla](https://www.bugzilla.org/)
 - [Rally](https://www.rallydev.com/)